 The best way to analyse blood via Raman spectroscopy is by analysing the plasma or the serum.
 Plasma, as mentioned, is an aqueous solution which is separated from the rest of the blood components by centrifugation in anti-coagulant tubes.
 Serum is the liquid that remains after the blood has clotted, to isolate serum a blood sample is allowed to clot and then centrifuged with the remaining liquid supernatant the serum.
 Serum is most widely used in research due to the more efficient removal of red blood cells resulting in more volume per unit of blood.
 Both are usually studied with a 785 nm laser line, or further into the NIR, due to the fluorescence seen with visible lasers in the region of 600-700 nm e.g., 638 nm and the resonance Raman from β-carotene at 532 nm and 475 nm excitation.

 Within plasma and serum, there are globulin and albumin proteins.
-The most abundant protein is human albumin (HA), making up approx. half of the protein content.
+The most abundant protein is human albumin (HA), making up approximately half of the protein content.
 It acts as a transport protein, supports the osmotic pressure, and contributes to metabolic processes.
-Since albumin is a large food group for Dracula, we decided to have a look at its spectra and tell you more about it.
+As it is such a major component of blood, we have investigated the spectra of albumin.

 Figure 2: Raman spectrum of human serum albumin with band assignments.6